PtiCalin/vault_image-map/README.md

 - 🔗 Create clickable regions on any image to jump to notes
 - 🖱️ Optional tooltips and hover effects for each region
+- 🖍️ Built-in editor opened by right-clicking an image
 - ⚙️ VaultOS-ready modular structure (`src/` for sources and `dist/` for builds)
 - 📦 Rollup build system with `manifest.json`
 - 📁 Ready-to-use GitHub Actions and PR templates